Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - Fix a crash when exporting users to a csv file

 - Fix alignment of data in table

+- Fix command documentation which was not correctly displayed

 ### Rainbow CLI 1.36 (Beta) - February 2018